Working together to shape the future well-being of our watershed. Donate

 January 13, 2024

-Long Point Region Conservation Authority is issuing a Flood Warning for the entire Lake Erie shoreline within its jurisdiction.
+Long Point Region Conservation Authority is maintaining a Flood Warning for the entire Lake Erie shoreline within its jurisdiction.

-The Ministry of Natural Resources and Forestry’s Surface Water Monitoring Centre is currently forecasting a storm surge, with water levels at Port Colborne expected to reach 2.22 meters above chart datum Saturday evening.
-Waves ranging from 1.8 to 2.95 meters are also predicted for the Lake Erie shoreline during this event.
+The updated forecast from the Ministry of Natural Resources and Forestry’s Surface Water Monitoring Centre is currently forecasting the storm surge water levels at Port Colborne to reach 1.94 meters above chart datum Saturday evening.
+Waves ranging from 1.7 to 2.75 meters are also predicted for the Lake Erie shoreline during this event.

 With the forecasted winds, flooding is expected to impact low lying areas along the Lake Erie shoreline and lower reaches of some tributaries.
 Wave uprush and increased shoreline erosion can be expected from this event.